nest/nestml/README.md

 ## Further reading

-For an in-depth introduction to the underlying modeling language NestML, please refer to the [NestML language documentation](doc/nestml_language.md).
+For an in-depth introduction to the underlying modeling language NESTML, please refer to the [NESTML language documentation](doc/nestml_language.md).

-For those interested in the implementation of PyNestML or the general structure of a DSL-processing toolchain, please refer to the [PyNestML documentation](doc/pynestml/index.md).
+For those interested in the implementation of PyNESTML or the general structure of a DSL-processing toolchain, please refer to the [PyNESTML documentation](doc/pynestml/index.md).

 ## Publications